OUR LEGACY

 1947

-Expansion of original building.
+Expansion of original building adding a show room.

 1954

-Dick Barkdull joins the family business.
+Dick Barkdull joins the family business representing the 4th generation.

 1961